YaelBenShalom/Arm-Motion-Planning/README.md

     Check out the package to learn more!

-2. `deff_drive` package uses Xacro files of a differential-drive robot and simulate it in Gazebo and controlled it using ROS.
+2. `diff_drive` package uses Xacro files of a differential-drive robot and simulate it in Gazebo and controlled it using ROS.
 The robot is be able to follow a rectangular path or flip over and continue driving.

     ![robot simulation in Gazebo - follow_rect node](https://github.com/ME495-EmbeddedSystems/homework-3-YaelBenShalom/blob/master/diff_drive/GIFs/follow_rect.gif)